-$\frac{\text{University of Hawai'i } \textit{at Mānoa}}{\text{College of Education}}$ processes, concepts, and Shares their knowledge and Materials and equipment principles daily. experiences that help students disorganized which create a Shares their knowledge and make life and career decisions. media-poor environment. experiences that help students Organizes materials and make life and career decisions equipment to create a media- regularly. rich environment.
+Objects the significant state of the Mataziala and so to so t processes, concepts, and Shares their knowledge and Materials and equipment principles daily. experiences that help students disorganized which create a Shares their knowledge and make life and career decisions. media-poor environment. experiences that help students Organizes materials and make life and career decisions equipment to create a media- regularly. rich environment.
 Organizes materials and equipment to create a media- rich environment.
-Standard Statement VII: Students set goals, plan, Students set goals, plan, Students are not given Uses Active Student Learning implement and evaluate to implement and evaluate to opportunities to set goals, plan, Strategies produce quality performances produce quality performances implement and evaluate to and quality products weekly. and quality products. produce quality performances The effective teacher consistently Enables students to question, Enables students to question, and quality products. uses a variety of active learning problem-solve, access problem-solve, access 4 strategies to develop students' resources, and use information resources, and use information Hinders students to question, thinking, problem solving and learning to determine meaningful to determine meaningful problem-solve, access skills. conclusions and develop conclusions and develop resources, and use information responsibility for their own responsibility for their own to determine meaningful The teacher candidate uses a variety learning on a regular basis. learning. conclusions and develop of learning strategies to develop Provides challenging learning Provides challenging learning responsibility for their own students' thinking, problem-solving experiences that develop higher- experiences that develop higher- learning. and learning skills. order thinking skills in each order thinking skills.
-Learning experiences prevent and roarning online. lesson.
+Standard Statement VII: Students set goals, plan, Students set goals, plan, Students are not given Uses Active Student Learning implement and evaluate to implement and evaluate to opportunities to set goals, plan, Strategies produce quality performances produce quality performances implement and evaluate to - and quality products weekly. and quality products. produce quality performances The effective teacher consistently Enables students to question, Enables students to question, and quality products. uses a variety of active learning problem-solve, access problem-solve, access strategies to develop students' resources, and use information resources, and use information Hinders students to question, thinking, problem solving and learning to determine meaningful to determine meaningful problem-solve, access skills. conclusions and develop conclusions and develop resources, and use information responsibility for their own responsibility for their own to determine meaningful The teacher candidate uses a variety learning on a regular basis. learning. conclusions and develop of learning strategies to develop Provides challenging learning Provides challenging learning responsibility for their own students' thinking, problem-solving experiences that develop higher- experiences that develop higher- learning. and learning skills. order thinking skills in each order thinking skills.
+Learning experiences prevent lesson.
 Varies teacher roles to teach development of higher-order Varies teacher roles to teach content and purpose for fulfilling thinking skills. content and purpose for fulfilling students' needs.
 No variation in teacher roles to students' needs in each lesson.
 Engages students in active, teach content and purpose for Engages students in active, hands-on, creative, open-ended, fulfilling students' needs. hands-on, creative, open-ended, and problem-based learning Disengages students in active, and problem-based learning experiences. hands-on, creative, open-ended, experiences regularly.
-Provides opportunities for and problem-based learning Provides opportunities for students to apply and experiences. students to apply and demonstrate what they have Hinders opportunities for demonstrate what they have learned. students to apply and learned daily.
+Provides opportunities for and problem-based learning Provides opportunities for students to apply and demonstrate what they have experiences. students to apply and Hinders opportunities for demonstrate what they have learned. students to apply and learned daily.
 Uses the school's technologies demonstrate what they have Uses the school's technologies to enhance teaching and learned. effectively to enhance teaching learning.
-Does not use technologies to and learning. learning. enhance teaching and learning.
-Standard Statement VIII: Evaluates students' Evaluates students' Evaluates students' Uses Assessment Strategies performances and products performances and products performances and products Oses Assessment strategies objectively and fairly in a timely objectively and fairly. · The effective teacher consistently manner.
-Incorporates appropriate subjectively Incorporates inappropriate applies appropriate assessment Incorporates appropriate and assessments to enhance assessments and does not strategies to evaluate and ensure the diverse assessments to enhance knowledge of the learners, and modify teaching according to knowledge of the learners, and continuous intellectual, social, knowledge of the learners, and modifies teaching according to assessment results.
+Does not use technologies to and learning. enhance teaching and learning.
+Standard Statement VIII: Evaluates students' Evaluates students' Evaluates students' Uses Assessment Strategies performances and products performances and products performances and products objectively and fairly in a timely objectively and fairly. subjectively.
+The effective teacher consistently manner.
+Incorporates appropriate Incorporates inappropriate applies appropriate assessment Incorporates appropriate and assessments to enhance assessments and does not strategies to evaluate and ensure the diverse assessments to enhance knowledge of the learners, and modify teaching according to continuous intellectual, social, knowledge of the learners, and modifies teaching according to assessment results.